ReeceRobinson/garmin_gps_connector/Readme.md

 utility that connects to the PC serial port and saves the data sent from the Windows version of X-Plane.
 This allowed me to determine what the protocol was and how to create it.

-This function is enabled by running GarminGpsConnector with the `--mode monitor` command line option.
+You can run this function by enabling it with the `--mode monitor` command line option when running `GarminGpsConnector.py`.

+I.e., `python3 GarminGpsConnector.py --mode monitor`

+The following image and ASCII figures show a capture of a single message.
 Byte View:

 ![Message Structure Example](https://github.com/ReeceRobinson/garmin_gps_connector/blob/master/Message%20Structure%20Example.png)